-AASB 2021-5: Amendments to Australian Accounting Standards - Deferred Tax related to Assets and Liabilities arising from a Single Transaction
+AASB 2021-5: Amendments to Australian Accounting Standards - Deferred Tax related to Assets and Liabilities arising from a Single Transaction impact of the initial application is not yet known.

 The amendment amends the initial recognition exemption in AASB 112: Income Taxes such that it is not applicable to leases and decommissioning obligations - transactions for which companies recognise both an asset and liability and that give rise to equal taxable and deductible temporary differences.

-The Group plans on adopting the amendment for the reporting period ending 30 June 2024.
-The impact of the initial application is not yet known.
+The Company plans on adopting the amendment for the reporting period ending 30 June 2024.
+The